KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ### 05.Nov.2020 13:08:07 UTC - 06.Nov.2020 15:33:10 UTC

 **Summary of Impact:**
-During one day, all measurments of all LoRa devices have a wrong channel.
+During one day, all measurements of all LoRa devices have a wrong channel.
 This also caused wrong alarms-mails being triggered.

 **Preliminary Root Cause:**